genderkit/genderkit/_resources/private-surgery.md

 ### Surgeons offering both private and NHS services

 You can find a complete list of UK surgeons who can be accessed via the NHS on [the NGICNS website](https://www.ngicns.scot.nhs.uk/surgery/surgery-providers/).
-Many of these surgeons will see patients "privately" also - that is, where the patient pays for the surgery themselves, rather than it being paid for by the NHS.
+Many of these surgeons will see patients "privately" also - that is, where the patient pays for the surgery themselves, rather than it being paid for by the NHS, including:

+- *chest surgery*: [The Harley Medical Group](https://www.harleymedical.co.uk/) (Kate Williams and Chloë Wright), [Andrew Fitton](https://plasticsurgeryplymouth.com/), [Ioannis Ntanos](https://www.ioannisntanos.com/), [Victoria Rose](https://drg-plasticsurgery.co.uk/procedures/gender-reassignment), [Phillip Rubin](https://londontopsurgery.com/)
+- *feminising lower surgery*: [Nuffield Health](https://www.nuffieldhealth.com/hospitals/brighton/our-expert-gender-affirmation-team) (Charles Coker and Tim Larner), and [Parkside Hospital](https://www.parkside-hospital.co.uk/services/gender-identity-service/) (James Bellringer and Tina Rashid)

 ### Private-only surgery teams in the UK